meetU-MasterStudents/2019---2020-partage/README.md

 ### Please note that the master sequence is named by its PDB code in the MAP file.
 It may not be the first sequence appearing in the file!

-## 398 test sequences ("queries") contained in the file queries398.multifasta.
+## 398 test sequences ("queries") to validate your program.

+They are contained in the file queries398.multifasta.
 The name of each query sequence is as follows:

 >gluts | Q09596.1 | NP_001254267.1 | 98.0%